bincrafters/bincrafters-conventions/README.md

 ## A Script to update Conan projects following Conan conventions

-This project contains scripts to update CI files, to update Conan conventions in general and to perform some linting.
+This project contains scripts to update recipes, CI files, to update Conan conventions in general and to perform some linting.

 ### INSTALL